FrankVerdi/PypeIt/CODE_OF_CONDUCT.rst

 - We pledge to help the entire community follow the code of conduct and to not remain silent when we see or experience violations.
 Reported violations will be acted upon in a timely manner.
-Code-of-conduct violations can be reported by contacting pypeit@ucolick.org, direct messages to members of the PypeIt leadership team, or anonymously via an intermediary.
+Code-of-conduct violations can be reported by contacting confidential.pypeit@ucolick.org (messages to this address are only sent to our Ombudsperson), direct messages to members of the PypeIt leadership team, or anonymously via an intermediary.
 All communications regarding such violations will be treated with the strictest confidence.